 We provide support to 24 partners working in 11 districts across the Southern, Northern and Eastern Provinces.

-Our programme work in Rwanda focuses on two key areas:
+Our programme work in Rwanda focuses on three key areas:

 Our livelihoods programme aims to create more stable and lasting livelihoods for Rwandans.

 We do this by helping to maximise farming harvests and improving agriculture returns through the creation of small and medium food processing industries, as well as promoting other income generating options.

 We have supported the development of microfinance sector services to help people living with poverty to access financial services.

 Since 2014, we are also supporting communities to enhance their capacity to adjust to and mitigate climate change challenges through water resource management.